Patsy Ramsey

-Patricia Ann Ramsey (née Paugh; December 29, 1956 – June 24, 2006) was an American beauty pageant winner who won the Miss West Virginia Pageant at age 20 in 1977.
-She was best known as the mother of JonBenét Ramsey, a six-year-old child beauty pageant queen who was found dead in her family's home in Boulder, Colorado, on December 26, 1996.
+Patricia Ann Ramsey (née Paugh; December 29, 1956 – June 24, 2006) was an American beauty pageant winner who was the mother of JonBenét Ramsey, a six-year-old child beauty pageant queen who was found murdered in her family's home in Boulder, Colorado, on December 25, 1996.

 Background

 Ramsey was born in Parkersburg, West Virginia, the daughter of Nedra Ellen Ann (née Rymer) and Donald Ray Paugh, an engineer and manager at Union Carbide.
 She graduated from Parkersburg High School in 1975.
 She attended West Virginia University, where she belonged to the Alpha Xi Delta sorority, and from which she graduated with a B.A. in journalism in 1978.

 She won the Miss West Virginia beauty title in 1977.
 Her sister, Pamela Ellen Paugh, won the Miss West Virginia title at age 24 in 1980.

 Patsy was 23 when she married businessman John Ramsey on November 5, 1980.
 He had three children from his first marriage to Lucinda Pasch from 1966 to 1978, which had ended in divorce.
 Patsy and John's son, Burke Ramsey, was born on January 27, 1987.
 She gave birth to their second child, daughter JonBenét, on August 6, 1990, in Atlanta.
 The family moved to Boulder, Colorado in 1991 for her husband's business.
 Starting from when her daughter was young, Patsy entered her in children's beauty contests, and she won some titles before the age of six.